Circle of Health International

 Circle of Health International (COHI) is a US-based non-governmental organization founded in 2004, with the mission to work with vulnerable women, children, and refugees during times of disaster through comprehensive women's health worldwide.
 They cooperate with organizations to help vulnerable women with a community-based approach during times of crisis.
 COHI has worked with midwives and public health professionals in countries like the United States, Sri Lanka, Louisiana, Tibet, Tanzania, Israel, the Philippines, Palestine, Jordan, Syria, Nicaragua, Sudan, Haiti, Afghanistan, and many more.

+In response to humanitarian crises and natural disasters, COHI collaborates with local women leaders, midwives, and community-based organizations to deliver maternal and newborn healthcare, medical supplies, and reproductive health services.

 Activities

 In 2016, COHI partnered with the American Refugee Committee to provide maternal and child healthcare in Haiti, midwives in Indigenous women's forum in Nicaragua, midwifery students and sexual health advocates in Nepal, a clinic for refugees in Rio Grand Valley on the Mexico/US border.
 COHI assists with human trafficking globally.

 Affiliation

 COHI is affiliated with organizations including Catholic Charities, Boston University, Harvard, The American Refugee Committee, and the American Israel Political Action Committee AIPAC.
 COHI is also engaged in the social enterprise community program, known as the COHI Cloth Network, to address women's poverty.